Taiko2k/Tauon/docs/setup.md

 Program should work after running setup installer exe.
 Otherwise ensure Visual C++ Runtime 2015 and DirectX are installed.

-## Dependencies for manual setup
+## Setup for manual setup on Linux (Generic)

-Take special note of the entires with bolded version numbers meaning they specifically require the newer versions of those libraries.

- - Python 3 >= 3.5
- - SDL >= **2.0.5**
- - SDL_Image
- - Python Pillow
- - Python Stagger
- - Python hsaudiotag
- - Python pylast
- - Noto Fonts and Notos Fonts Emoji (Linux only)
- - Python flask (optional)
- - Python gi.repository/pygobject (Linux only)
- - Python pyCairo >= **1.10.1** (Linux only)
- - Python Win32api  (Windows only)

- The following additional dependencies are included in the releasae zip package for linux (see releases).
+1) For convenience download and extract release zip package for Linux from the releases section, (i.e Tauon.Music.Box.v2.X.X.Linux.Bass.64bit.zip) which includes the follow dependencies not included in the git repo:

  - *Bass*
  - *BassEnc*
  - *BassMix*